lueschem/edi/docs/config_management_v2/jinja2.rst

-.. _jinja2:
+.. _jinja2_v2:

 Jinja2
 ======

 .. note::
-   This chapter covers the LXD based workflow v1.
+   This chapter covers the Buildah based workflow v2.

 A closer look at the configuration created in the previous chapter reveals some parametrization: The file :code:`my-project-develop.yml` contains a line that dynamically derives the name of an artifact